RazzYoshi/behave.example/README.rst

 `behave`_ is a BDD test framework and cucumber-clone for Python.
 This project provides tutorials and examples how to use `behave`_.
-It should extends the excellent documentation of `behave`_.
+It should extend the excellent documentation of `behave`_.

 SEE ALSO:
   * https://github.com/jenisys/behave.example